The forward began training with the club last Thursday and is a free agent having been with Queen of the South last season.

 But the Merseyside official frequently awarded free-kicks against the tall Quakers forward.

 “I think referees see me as a big character and think I should be a bit stronger,” said Hatch.
-“Sometimes you get fouled but you don’t get the free-kick – you’ve just got to pick yourself up and carry on.
+“Sometimes you get fouled but you don’t get the free-kick – you’ve just got to pick yourself up and

 “It’s very frustrating.
 You want to do the best that you can but when you’re getting fouled you can’t do that.